Skip to main content

 We understand the pressures you may be under.
 The decision has been made to reach out for help, and Freeman Recovery Center in Tennessee can facilitate your addiction treatment journey.

-Call us today to let us help.
+Contact us today to let us help.

 Is There a Link Between Alcoholism and Depression?

 The link between alcoholism and depression is clearly defined.
 The only question remaining is the individual factor of what illness came first.
 Did depression present such severe symptoms that the individual used alcohol as a coping mechanism?
-On the other hand, was the individual with an alcohol use disorder engulfed in depression following physical and psychological from the addiction?
+On the other hand, was the individual with an alcohol use disorder engulfed in a depression disorder following physical and psychological from the addiction?
 Dual diagnosis is a common dilemma; both entities’ treatment must be addressed and implemented simultaneously.

 Are you experiencing severe depression and feeling lost in sadness and hopelessness?
 Some people are overwhelmed with their life situations and feel unable to cope.
 Alcoholism and depression often go hand in hand, with symptoms escalating and no relief, affecting every aspect of a person’s life.